adammendoza/gum/README.md

 registers `item` in `$` and echoes a `foreach` loop that runs for each item in `array`.

-## <a name="mint"></a>Mint.js
+## <a name="api"></a>$

 We use blocks in Jade in order to implement [mixins](http://jade-lang.com/reference/mixins/) that nest and behave like the control flow structures we know and love.
 But without blocks to describe the logical conditions, variables or other extra parameters, we need to *hack* the arguments and [attributes](http://jade-lang.com/reference/attributes/) to make our mixins work akin to real control structures.

-We can use regular strings to embed the PHP code and it will work just as well, or we can use Mint to create JavaScript objects that represent either functions or symbols; constants, variables, operators, etc., and link them together in a chain that returns the resulting PHP expression as a string.
+We can use regular strings to embed the PHP code and it will work, or we can use `$` to create JavaScript objects that represent either functions or symbols; constants, variables, operators, etc., and link them together in a chain that returns the resulting PHP expression as a string.

     $('getData')
     +if($.getData('query'))